antonioru/beautiful-react-hooks/README.md

 **Before submitting** a new merge request, please make sure:

-1. You have updated the package.json version and reported your changed into the [CHANGELOG](./CHANGELOG.md) file
+1. You have updated the package.json version and reported your changes into the [CHANGELOG](./CHANGELOG.md) file
 3. make sure you run `npm test` and `npm build` before submitting your merge request.
 4. make sure you've added the documentation of your custom hook (*you can possibly use the [HOOK_DOCUMENTATION_TEMPLATE](./HOOK_DOCUMENTATION_TEMPLATE.md) to document your custom hook*).
 5. make sure you've updated the `index.d.ts` file with your hook types.